 Three cheers for whoever it was at the Environment Agency that thought it would be a good idea to open a handful of Thames locks to tent campers.
 Picturesque Cookham – typically unsophisticated, with a tap, shower hut and toilets but little else – can only be reached by boat or along the towpath.
 The result is truly peaceful patch of grass with no vehicles and plenty of birdlife.

-30-minute train from London Paddington to Cookham Station then a 20-minute walk (or shorten with the number 37 bus).
+Getting there: 30-minute train from London Paddington to Cookham Station then a 20-minute walk (or shorten with the number 37 bus).
 25-mile bike ride from Richmond (though more like 35 if you follow the Thames the whole way) and good access by boat.
 No car access at all.
 Book in advance.

 Gangs of friends looking to re-create that summer festival will feel at home on this Essex farm, host to an array of glamping options, from bell tents and yurts to an up-cycled grain silo in the woods.
 Well rehearsed at throwing wild gatherings, there’s plenty to keep groups busy; from fishing, foraging and mountain biking to hosting BBQs around a central firepit.
 There’s a complete kitchen on site and covered games area for rainy days, while the nearest pub is a short walk away.

-50-minute train from London Liverpool Street to Marks Tey or Chappel & Wakes Colne.
+Getting there: 50-minute train from London Liverpool Street to Marks Tey or Chappel & Wakes Colne.
 Then a 25-minute walk from the latter or arrange for the campsite owners to pick you up.